Welcome to the Watermead Apostolate

 There have been others in Alison and Tom's family involved in various of Watermead's projects and you will meet them on the further pages of this website.
 But we like to think of our apostolate as a one big family that all can feel a part of.
 Many individuals and families have been involved over the years, and you will meet them, too, as you journey through our web pages.

-But we continue on this page with those who help in the shop and day-
+We continue on this page with those who have helped in the shop and day-

 THE WATERMEAD CENTRE On Tuesdays meet . . . . .